scheemik/unox/README.md

-## Application of the U-net model for Chinese NOx emission estimates.
+## Application of the U-net model for North American NOx emission estimates, based on Tailong He's version for Chinese NOx emissions.
-This repo is prepared for the submission of the ACP paper.
 ![](model_diagram.png)
 ## 1. System prerequisites
 The following software dependencies are required.

 Package     | Version
 ---------   | -----------
-Python      | 3.6.3
+Python      | 3.8.13
-TensorFlow  | 2.1.0
+TensorFlow  | 2.9.2
-CUDA        | 8.0.44
+CUDA        | 11.4.4
-cuDNN       | 7.0
+cuDNN       | 8.3.0_11.4
-TensorFlow  | 2.1.0
-Keras       | 2.3.1
+Keras       | 2.9.0

 A detailed list of packages installed while while testing and validating the model is provided in `Unet_package_list.txt`.